Here you will learn all the basics for losing fat and gaining muscle.

 - Don’t Lie To Yourself.
 If you eat six biscuits, put in six biscuits.
 You’re not a child trying to escape punishment, nobody needs to see it except you, so just put it in.

 - If You Don’t Know The Nutritional Info, Google It.
 Type in the food you ate and the words “nutritional info” e.g. “Cashew Nuts Nutritional Info”.
 For most foods there will be a table.
 Remember to select the right serving size before reading off the information.

-If you eat energy dense foods like nuts, it does matter.
+- If you eat energy dense foods like nuts, it does matter.
 If you have kitchen scales, this is a great way to be as accurate as possible.
-I recommend buying them, they’re maybe 10 quid online and just make everything so much easier.
+I recommend buying them, they’re maybe £10 online and just make everything so much easier.
 A small handful of nuts is 100 calories, a bigger handful is 200 calories.
 That difference does matter.

-Watch out for serving sizes.
+- Watch out for serving sizes.
 Some companies, particularly confectionery, claim that a single “packet” contains multiple servings, with each serving conveniently outside the danger zone for sugar content (think Snickers Duo).
-I think a pint of Coke is technically 2.5 servings, to give you an idea of the stupidity.
+I think a 500ml bottle of Coca Cola is technically 2.5 servings, to give you an idea of the stupidity.
 Check how much the whole packet weighs, or multiply the servings to get the right numbers.

-Watch out for Cooked and Dry weight.
+- Watch out for cooked vs dry weight.
 This is for things like pasta and rice.
 100 grams of uncooked rice has about 70 grams of carbs in it.
 Cook it and it absorbs water and becomes bigger and heavier, but with no extra calories.
 So it might now weigh 300 grams.
 It still contains 70 grams of carbs, but on the label they might write it as cooked weight and tell you that 100 grams of rice contains 23 grams of carbohydrate.

 Best of luck with your counting, it’s seriously worth doing before moving onto Lesson 2!